 Professor Nick Vaughan-Williams was conferred to the Fellowship of the Academy of Social Sciences in spring 2023.
-He is Professor of International Security and Vice-Provost/Chair of the Faculty of Social Sciences at the University of Warwick.
-Listed in the Stanford ‘Top 2%’ of world-leading scientists, his research focuses on the international politics of borders, migration, and security.
+He is Pro-Vice-Chancellor and Head of the College of Social Sciences at the University of Birmingham where he sits on the University Executive Board.
+A Professor of International Politics with research interests in migration, borders, and security, he is listed in the Stanford ‘Top 2%’ of world-leading scientists.
+He chairs the Academy’s Forum for Leaders in Social Science and the Management Committee of the ESRC Midlands Graduate School Doctoral Training Partnership.

 Professor Nick Vaughan-WilliamsFAcSS